mrkkrp/ebal/README.md

 Hook to run before execution of particular command.

-You can check name of the command in `ebal--actual-command`.
+Name of the command is available in `ebal--actual-command`.

 ----